ladybug-tools/spider/sandbox/build-well/README.md

 ### mnu-box-shape.html

+* 2017-09-30 ~ Floor area not being updated correctly
 * 2017-09-29 ~ Add complete and current set of parameters to 'The Building' object - to enable roundtrip with adj build menu

 ### mnu-ell-shape-one.html

 * 2017-09-21 ~ Match building shapes to Ben's spec

+### mnu-gbxml-export.html

 ## Change Log

+### 2017-09-30 ~ Theo

+13:23

+* mnu-adjacent-buildings.html
+	* Add oninput="validity.valid||(value='');" to length, width & height to prevent negative values [x] 2017-09-30 ~ Funny behaviors if you play with the grid a lot << not so funny once you understand the logic that there is always a minimum based om the axis you are NOT moving along
+No long relevant
+* 2017-09-21 ~ Export data to CSV file
+* 2017-09-21 ~ Export to Open Studio JSON schema
+* ### mnu-box-shape.html
+	* Add check validity for area, length, number of floors, height, depth, wwr, over hang > no negative numbers or text entries, only numbers within permitted range. see tooltips for acceptable values
+	* Add checking for null values

 ### 2017-09-29 ~ Theo